 This blog post uses affiliate links denoted by ( * ).
 Read the disclaimer about affiliate links & PR gifting here.

-The stay was sponsored by the hotel, which did not review or approve the story.
+The Banff Gondola visit was sponsored by Pursuit, who did not review or approve the story.

 See it all at night from the Banff Gondola with Nightrise